Class labels should be tied to how one "makes a living"

 The creative class is a new class system, one that is growing, and one that is developing a spectrum of division, similar to the lower-, middle-, and upper-divisions before.
 The first sign is the rise of the under-creative or slacker class.
 This group has creative leanings, but they under-utilize them, or they don't profit off of them.
 And yet, via the largesse of society, they lead a comfortable existence.

 The prototype for the under-creative class comes from the middle-aged who live off the largesse of middle-class parents who have tapped into the corporate American white-collar money pit.
 Or it manifests in childless couples where just one partner is employed.
 The working partner accepts this bargain because they enjoy their creative job, and it gives their partner a chance to pursue their dreams.
 Besides, the non-working partner may eventually accrue a profit and return the favor, leading to a cycle of each partner rewarding the other with extended sabbaticals.
 Or, better yet, the non-working partner may accrue intangible status gains from interesting hobbies, a status that was once the exclusive hallmark of the non-working upper-classes.

-The social classes have gendered roles in an odd-even, male-female pattern
+The social classes are gendered in a barber pole pattern

 The social classes have gendered roles.
 The upper-middle-class is the most feminine, with lithe professors and an emphasis on respectful, politically-correct discourse.
 The upper-class is more masculine, with titans of industry and others looking to scale the highest peaks of wealth.
 Then, the top out-of-sight is feminine again, angelic in their security at the top of the firmament.